 Quality Objectives

-<CompanyName> strives to supply clients with high quality, easy to use and reliable products.
+{{CompanyName}} strives to supply clients with high quality, easy to use and reliable products.
 To achieve these outputs, Quality Objectives are established related to design, execution, manufacturing, distribution, monitoring and continuous improvement of quality in all functions.

 Quality Strategy and Planning